 Fast facts on Pfeiffer syndrome:

-- According to American Journal of Medical Genetics, Pfeiffer syndrome affects about 1 in 120,000 births.
+American Journal of Medical Genetics, Pfeiffer syndrome affects about 1 in 120,000 births.

 - Pfeiffer syndrome is the result of an inherited autosomal dominant gene mutation or a new gene mutation.